 of a course-book personally written by the instructor.

 Note-taking will be minimal.

 test at the last session, as compared to shorter ones along the way or no

 evaluation at all (as may be the case at some other schools).

-	Students with valid test-writing difficulties may be accommodated.
+Students with valid test-writing difficulties will be accommodated.